chevron icon chevron icon chevron icon

 Ever wonder how polar bears keep themselves warm in the freezing Arctic?
 Or how barn swallows just seem to know the perfect time to migrate?

-In this article, we’ll be exploring the two types of adaptations: Structural and Behavioural.
+In this article, we’ll be taking a closer look at two types of adaptations: Structural and Behavioural adaptations.
 Together, they help animals stay alive and thrive, no matter where they live.

 Watch our video lesson!

-Note: This video lesson on Animal Adaptation is just one of the many weekly GenieClass lessons you can attend from the comfort of your home.
+Note: This video lesson on Adaptations is just one of the many weekly GenieClass lessons you can attend from the comfort of your home.
 If you prefer learning in a physical classroom, check out our new tech-enhanced tuition classes at Geniebook CAMPUS.

 So, what is animal adaptation?